4th Annual COMPTEXT Conference 2022 – Dublin, 6-7 May, 2022

 - Stefan Müller (University College Dublin)

 - Miklós Sebők (Centre for Social Sciences, Budapest)

-The conference call is available here.
+The conference program is is available here.

 3rd Annual COMPTEXT Conference – Online event